anttiluode/Geometric-Neuron/README.md

 EDIT: Added Addendum of recent attempts to think of this, also the holographic search.py

+EDIT: Added working Moire Attention code :

+moire_attention_gpt2.py and moire_llm_chat.py plus paper: PAPER_MoireAttention

+That allows you to chat with U1 gauge field that has been frozen.
+The trainer (moire attention gpt2) loads wiki text and trains on that.
+I trained it for 3 and 5 epochs where it beat standard transformer slightly.
+It produces text and seems to hone in on the semantic space.
+To make it talk it would have to be taught more.

 **The brain computes through geometry, not weights.
 Here is the evidence.**

 This repository presents the Deerskin Architecture — a biologically grounded model of neural computation — and its empirical validation through clinical EEG analysis.
 The headline result: we distinguished schizophrenic brains from healthy controls using only phase-space geometry and topology, with zero machine learning and rigorous ICA artifact rejection.